Bob AMARASINGHAM

 his electricity generators back in 2009.
 He planned to set up

-production facilities in China because there are optimal prices
+production facilities in China because there are optimal

-for components.
-His 3-kilowatt autonomous power generator should
+prices for components.
+His 3-kilowatt autonomous power

-be priced at around $750, and it could hit the market in 2012.
+generator should be priced at around $750, and it could hit

+the market in 2012.
 This technology is very simple.
-Some small electric motor turns
+Some small

-a rotor with weights - eccentrics that work on the
+electric motor turns a rotor with weights - eccentrics

-cardioid trajectory in the vertical plane.
-As a result, due to
+that work on the cardioid trajectory in the vertical plane.
+As

-the forces of inertia, additional momentum torque appears in the
+a result, due to the forces of inertia, additional momentum

-system (at half the cycle of rotation of the weights) and the
+torque appears in the system (at half the cycle of rotation of

-output power of the electric generator is many times greater
+the weights) and the output power of the electric generator is

-than the power consumed by the drive.
-We'll take a closer look
+many times greater than the power consumed by the drive.
+We'll

-at the Amarasingam generators some later.
-Unfortunately, there
+take a closer look at the Amarasingam generators some later.

-are no great achievements in organizing the mass production and
+Unfortunately, there are no great achievements in organizing

-commercialization of this technology in 2021.
+the mass production and commercialization of this technology

 The GDS Technologies Group can be named as an interesting